citusdata/citus_docs/reference/useful_queries.rst

 Useful Citus Queries
 ####################

-There are a number of queries that can be useful in monitoring your Postgres cluster.
-Within Citus many of those useful queries which provide things like cache hit rate or locks are still valid but may need to be adapted to run across all your nodes.
-This section contains a set of useful utility queries for running against your Citus cluster.
+There are a number of queries that can be useful in monitoring your PostgreSQL cluster.
+Many of them, which provide things like cache hit rate or locks, are still valid in Citus, but may need to be adapted to run across all your nodes.
+This section contains a set of useful utility queries ready to run in a Citus cluster.

 Detecting locks
 ---------------

-This query will run across all worker nodes and identify locks, how long they've been open, and the offending query:
+This query will run across all worker nodes and identify locks, how long they've been open, and the offending queries:

 .. code-block:: sql